Skip to content

 Deployment and Maintenance / Architecture, Scaling, and Resource Limits

-This article mainly introduces the overall architecture of DataFlux Func and how to scale to improve processing capabilities.
+This Guide mainly introduces the overall architecture of DataFlux Func, and how to scale to improve processing capabilities.

 1. Architecture

-Internally, the system follows a typical "producer -> consumer" model.
-Any execution of a Python function goes through the process of "task generation -> enqueue -> dequeue -> execution -> return result."
+Internally, it follows the typical "Producer -> Consumer" model.
+Any execution of a Python function will go through the process of "Task Generation -> Enqueue -> Dequeue -> Execution -> Return Result".

-Any Python function is first wrapped into a "task" and placed into its corresponding "work queue" (numbered starting from #0).
-It is then executed by the corresponding "worker unit" (numbered starting from worker-0) after being dequeued.
+Any Python function is first wrapped into a "Task" and enters its corresponding "Work Queue" (numbered from #0), and then is fetched and executed by the corresponding "Worker Unit" (numbered from worker-0).

 flowchart TB